-Background and objective Moyamoya disease (MMD)

-Asia, but few studies reported the epidemiology of MMD,
+Background and objective Moyamoya disease (MMD) is an increasingly recognised cause of stroke, mainly described in East Asia.
+China is the largest nation in Asia, but few studies reported the epidemiology of MMD, especially at a national level.
+We aimed to estimate the incidence and prevalence of MMD in China.

-Methods We performed a population-based study using

-data from the national databases of Urban Basic Medical

-0.50 billion individuals.
-MMD cases were identified by

-10th Revision I67.5) or related diagnostic text.
+Methods We performed a population-based study using data from the national databases of Urban Basic Medical Insurance between 2013 and 2016, covering approximately 0.50 billion individuals.
+MMD cases were identified by diagnostic code (International Classification of Diseases, 10th Revision I67.5) or related diagnostic text.

-Results A total of 1987 MMD patients (mean age

-44.45±14.30 years, female-to-male ratio 1.12) were identified, representing a national crude incidence of 0.59 were higher in females than in males for the incidence age-specific rates showed a bimodal distribution, with the highest peak in middle-aged group and the second peak in
+Results A total of 1987 MMD patients (mean age 44.45±14.30 years, female-to-male ratio 1.12) were identified, representing a national crude incidence of 0.59 (95% Cl: 0.49 to 0.68) and a prevalence of 1.01 (95% Cl: 0.81 to 1.21) per 100 000 person-years in 2016.
+Rates were higher in females than in males for the incidence (0.66 vs 0.52) and prevalence (1.05 vs 0.90).
+And the age-specific rates showed a bimodal distribution, with the highest peak in middle-aged group and the second peak in child group.